NaniDAO/accounts/docs/src/src/paymasters/NEETH.sol/contract.NEETH.md

 ### depositTo

 *Deposits `msg.value` ETH into NEETH for `to`.
-The output NEETH shares represent swapped stETH.
+The output NEETH shares represent swapped st-ETH.
 DAO receives a grant in order to fund concerns.
 This DAO fee will pay for itself quick enough.*